Kowal Sentry Integration for Magento 2

 https://store.example.com/static/frontend

-This value must match what the Browser SDK sees in stack traces, otherwise source maps will not resolve.
+This value must match what the Browser SDK sees in the stack trace.
+Otherwise, source maps will not be matched.

 Release Dist